Enterprise AI RFP Blueprint for Australian Organisations

 - Implementation support: 5–10% – Does the vendor provide adequate onboarding, training, and operational handover?

 These bands are not prescriptive.
+Organisations often distinguish between mandatory pass/fail requirements and weighted evaluation criteria: non-functional requirements typically function as gates that a vendor either clears or does not, while the weighted dimensions determine how qualifying vendors are ranked.
+Functional capability frequently receives the largest weighting because it determines baseline suitability, even where governance and commercial factors are more common sources of procurement failure.
 Organisations with higher regulatory risk may weight non-functional and governance criteria more heavily.
 Organisations with constrained budgets may weight commercial transparency higher.
-The point is that functional capability should not dominate evaluation.
+The point is that functional capability is unlikely to be the primary source of enterprise AI procurement failure.
 Enterprise AI procurement failures are rarely functional.
-They are governance, commercial, or architectural.
+They are more commonly governance, commercial, or architectural in nature.

 Common AI RFP Failure Patterns